lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 ![image alt text](./doc_support/step0_image_8.png)

-## OpenVINO™ Toolkit Overview and Terminology
+## Intel® Distribution of OpenVINO™ Toolkit Overview and Terminology

-Let us begin with a brief overview of the OpenVINO™ toolkit and what this tutorial will be covering.
-The OpenVINO™ toolkit enables the quick deployment of convolutional neural networks (CNN) for heterogeneous execution on Intel® hardware while maximizing performance.
-This is done using the Intel® Deep Learning Deployment Toolkit (Intel® DL Deployment Toolkit) included within the OpenVINO™ toolkit with its main components shown below.
+Let us begin with a brief overview of the Intel® Distribution of OpenVINO™ toolkit and what this tutorial will be covering.
+The Intel® Distribution of OpenVINO™ toolkit enables the quick deployment of convolutional neural networks (CNN) for heterogeneous execution on Intel® hardware while maximizing performance.
+This is done using the Intel® Deep Learning Deployment Toolkit (Intel® DL Deployment Toolkit) included within the Intel® Distribution of OpenVINO™ toolkit with its main components shown below.

 ![image alt text](./doc_support/step0_image_9.png)